withastro/docs/WRITING.md

 Use unordered (bulleted) lists when the order of the items is not important.

 Use ordered (numbered) lists when giving steps or instructions to be followed in sequence.

+## Headings

+New sections should be at the `<h2>` level.
+The page title is an `<h1>` element.

+Please keep headings short. `<h2>` and `<h3>` headings will appear in the right sidebar / "On this page" menu, so please check previews and consider shortening headings if the sidebar entry looks too long.

+Headings should not end in punctuation (e.g. ":") but should format `<code>` when appropriate.

+Do use headings to break up text into organized sections!
+Many readers prefer to skim, and your headings will show up in the sidebar / table of contents menu to help your readers navigate, and let them know they are on the correct page.

 ## Examples (e.g. examples)